1. High School To College Plan 2,3, or 4 year 2 hour initial meeting Follow up Meetings each year - 1 hour

-4. College Question and Answer Session 75 or 90 minutes
+4. College Question and Answer Session 90 minutes

 The premise: There are so many questions about the college process.
 I have over 40 of them in a list of the most common questions that parents and students ask.
 But students and parents may have their own set of questions.

 I provide the answers from my many years working with students on the college process.

 The Meeting: This is a 90 minute meeting for students and parent(s).
 Time is dependent on the number of questions that families wish to discuss.
 Parents and students will receive the questions most often asked ahead of our meeting.
 They may bring their own questions as well.
 During the meeting, I answer the questions that students and parents have chosen.
 I dispel any myths and also make active suggestions based on the questions that the student and parents ask.
 At the end of our session, The College Question and Answer Session Sheet is emailed home.
 If students want to schedule a follow up meeting to ask more questions as they proceed through their high school years, it is easy to do so.